HMS E3: Loss

-The Wreck
+The wreck

-In 1990, the stern section was snagged by a fishing boat, which in turn alerted divers from Zeester.
+In October 1990, the stern section was snagged by a fishing boat north of Schiermonnikoog, the Netherlands, which in turn alerted divers from Zeester.
 The wreck of E3 was discovered on 14 October 1994.
 The stern of E3 had been blown off in the explosion and was found to be completely detached.
 The stern section— including the stern torpedo chamber — was later raised.
 The stern hatch was open, but the nature of the explosion indicates that men in the engine room and motor compartments would have died instantly.
 The motor and engine rooms are fully exposed and have consequently been looted of all removable fittings, including the bell.

-The conning tower has been removed by fishing nets and the broken periscope standards are still evident.
-The conning tower ladder is said to have been donated to the Submarine Museum but is not officially listed within their collections.
+The sail has been removed by fishing nets and the broken periscope standards are still evident.
+The sail ladder is said to have been donated to the Submarine Museum but is not officially listed within their collections.
 E3's torpedo loading hatch is open and the bow section is largely intact.